joshua19881228/mergeCaffeModel/README.md

 ## Usage ##

+### Compile Source Code ###

+Copy the source code to the corresponding folders in Caffe and compile.
+An executable file named as mergeCaffeModel should be generated in the "build/tools" folder.

+### Create Configuration File ###

 A configuration file should be prepared.
 The file content should be like

     [path to dst prototxt] [path to dst caffemodel]